zverok/hm/README.md

 One of the most important concepts of `Hm` is "path" through the structure.
-It is the same list of keys Ruby's native `#dig()` supports, with one, yet powerful, addition: `:*` stands for `each` (works with any `Enumerable` that is met at structure at this point):
+It is the same list of keys Ruby's native `#dig()` supports, with one, yet powerful, addition: `:*` stands for `each` (works with any `Enumerable` that is met at the structure at this point):

 ```ruby
 order = {